EsaLaboratory/OPLEM/docs/overview.rst

 This module has been extended in the current version and was conceived to be general and adaptable to different types of markets.
 Some attributes were kept from the previous version of the tool and these include prices of imports and exports over the optimisation horizon and import/export power limits.
 The three main attributes that were amended to the tool are:

 * Participants: Each market has a list of participants that are involved in the trading.

 * t_ahead_0: This attribute allows for a time-receding horizon simulation.
 If it is equal to 0, then the market will run for a day-ahead horizon.
 Otherwise, the market clearing will run from the time step t_ahead_0 to the end of the horizon.

 * network: the network is an optional attribute to specify, and it is useful in particular cases, such as in a central market that accounts for network constraints, or to return the results of the power flow simulations after the market is cleared.

 OPLEM includes the following Market subclasses:

 #.
 Central_Market: The central market runs a central market clearing in which all the resources’ schedules within the network are centrally optimised to minimise the cost of energy.
-This type of market can account for network constraints but it assumes complete knowledge of assets information
+This type of market can account for network constraints but it assumes complete knowledge of assets information.

 #.
 TOU_Market: is the opposite of the central market in the sense that every participant manages its resources in response to a time-of-use tariff with no knowledge of other participants’ information and no consideration of the network constraints.
-The ToU market calls for the ``EMS()`` method in the ``Participant`` class
+The ToU market calls for the ``EMS()`` method in the ``Participant`` class.

 #.
 P2P_Market: runs a bilateral peer-to-peer energy trading as was proposed in [2]_.
 This P2P strategy is a price-adjusting mechanism that returns a stable set of
 bilateral contracts between peers and considers the peers’ preferences that maximise their utility.

 #.
 Auction_Market: matches the buyers and sellers based on the list of offers.
 Two types of priorities are considered.

   * price-based priority: the buyer with the highest bid price is matched to the seller with the lowest offer price,

   * demand-based priority: the buyer with the highest bid demand is matched to the seller with the highest offer surplus.

 License